tml/cadmus/src/Chapter-2/Part VI: Text fields.md

 width = JOptionPane.showInputDialog("Width", "Enter the width");
 //the first parameter is the title and the second is the background text.
 ```
-This will create a pane, you don't have to add it and it stores the input as soon as the OK button is pressed.
-For that matter, it comes pre-styles and with its own buttons.
+This will create a pane, you don't have to add it, and it stores the input as soon as the OK button is pressed.
+For that matter, it comes pre-styled and with its own buttons.
 Whereas you would have to set a title; set the frame to be visible; set a DefaultCloseOperation etc with a JTextField, you don't have to do any of that with JOptionPanes.
-To work out the area of a rectangle based on the inputs the suer gives can therefore be done with this code:
+You can therefore use these easily, and they can be used to carry out a method.
+For example, you could use a method to work out the area of a rectangle based on two inputs in Eclipse.
+This however looks bad, and you need to have a GUI to work with.
+So, a JoptionPane could be used.
+To work out the area of a rectangle based on the inputs the user gives can be done with this code:

 ```java
 public static void main(String[] args) {